Historiography of the Gaspee affair

 Burning of the Gaspee, an illustration depicting the destruction of the schooner by the colonists.

-The historiography of the Gaspee affair examines the changing views of historians and scholars with regard to the burning of HMS Gaspee, a British customs schooner that ran aground while patrolling coastal waters near Newport, Rhode Island and was boarded and destroyed by colonists during the lead up to the American Revolution in 1772.
+The historiography of the Gaspee affair examines the changing views of historians and scholars with regard to the burning of HMS Gaspee, a British customs schooner that ran aground while patrolling coastal waters near Warwick, Rhode Island and was boarded and destroyed by colonists during the lead up to the American Revolution in 1772.
 Scholars agree that the incident sparked a period of renewed tension between Great Britain and its American colonies, but they disagree as to the specific long- and short-term impacts of the attack on British and colonial policies and attitudes.

 Contemporaneous accounts

 There were 38 newspapers in America in 1772.
 At least 11, mostly in the Northeast, reported the attack on the Gaspee within the first few weeks following the incident.
 Moreover, the Gaspee Commission of Inquiry was the topic of John Allen's An Oration, Upon the Beauties of Liberty, Or the Essential Rights of Americans, one of the most important pre-independence pamphlets to circulate within the colonies.
 Allen was a little-known preacher at the Second Baptist Church in Boston, but he gave an emotional sermon in December 1772.
 His Oration went through seven printings published in four different cities.
 Allen argued that Great Britain and the American colonies were separate judicial spheres and one could not interfere with the other.
 He addressed his message to Lord Dartmouth and portrayed the actions of Americans as merely self-defense, not rebellion, an important distinction for his audience in early 1773.
 Oration ranked among the best-selling pamphlets of the crisis.

 Bernard Bailyn included Allen among three colonial pamphleteers who were able to demonstrate the "concentrated fury" comparable to that found in tracts and treaties by Europe's more imaginative and capable writers.
 Subsequent events quickly overshadowed the Gaspee incident, such as the Boston Tea Party.

 Richard Snowden published The American Revolution; Written in the Style of Ancient History in Baltimore, and he started with the Boston Tea Party and made no mention of the Gaspee or any event prior to 1773.
 Mercy Otis Warren skipped from 1770 to 1773 in her massive two volume history of the American Revolution in 1805.
 Even a book focused on the Royal Navy's difficulties in the colonies from 1763 to 1782 failed to mention the Gaspee.
 No scholar has dedicated a monograph to the Gaspee episode, such as Benjamin Woods Labaree’s The Boston Tea Party or Hiller B. Zobel’s The Boston Massacre.